Getting off the ground

 Every F* program is checked in the context of some ambient primitive

-definitions taken from the core F* module Prims
+definitions taken from the core F* module Prims.

 False

-has no elements.
+The type False has no elements.
 Since there are no terms that

-is the type of unprovable
+satisfy e : False, the type False is the type of unprovable

 propositions.